 S. No. Basis of Wagering Agreement Contract of Insurance Difference 1.
-Meaning A wagering agreement is an agreement, under which money or money's worth is payable on the happening or non happening of a future uncertain event.
-A contract of insurance is a contract to make good the loss of life or property of another person against some consideration.
+Meaning agreement, under which money or A contract of insurance is a contract to make good the loss of life or property of another person against some consideration.
 2. Insurable Interest In the case of wagering agreement, insurable interest is not necessary.
 Thus, the holder of an insurance policy must have an insurable interest.
-In the contract of insurance the insured must have insurable interest.
 3. Encouragement Wagering agreement, are considered to be against public policy.
 Insurance contracts are regarded as beneficial to the society and are therefore, encouraged.
 4. Nature of Contracts A wagering agreement is a conditional contract.
 Insurance contracts are contracts, of indemnity except life insurance contract, which is a contingent contract.
 5. Mutuality of Interest In a wagering agreement there is a conflict of interest.
 In reality there is no interest at all to protect.
-In a contract of insurance both the parties are interested in the protection of the subject matter.
-It is a mutuality of interest.
 6. Validity Wagering agreement is void being expressly declared by law.
 A contract of insurance is a valid and enforceable.
-7. Risk computation Wagering agreement is a gamble without any scientific calculation of risk, Insurance contract is based on scientific and actual calculation of risk.

-8. Number of Parties In a wagering agreement, there are There may be two or three parties two parties. in an insurance contract.
-9. Based on Good In the case of wagering An insurance contract is based on Faith agreement, there is no good faith. utmost good faith.
+7. Risk computation Wagering agreement is a gamble without any scientific calculation Insurance contract is based on scientific and actual calculation of of ri sk, risk.
+8. Number of Parties In a wagering agreement, there are t, there are There may be two or three parties two parties S. in an insurance contract.
+9. Based on Good In the case of wagering An insurance contract is based on Faith agreement, there is no good faith. ood faith. utmost good faith.